jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 While the game board can tell you where you are, the game clock tells us when you exist.
 Combining the two makes every second you live, whether it's a walk in the park or reading this page, totally unique.
 The game board and game clock are forever emergent and relative to where and when you exist in the Universe.

-The laws of nature, then, are more than scientific concepts — they are what keeps the game board itself in motion.
+The laws of nature, then, are more than scientific concepts—they are what keeps the game board itself in motion.
 Unlike chess pieces who play on the same board over and over, our board is always changing under our feet.
-Time itself is a constraint: organized structures — volcanoes, beaches, pyramids, tanks of gas — disperse unless energy is invested to maintain them.
+Time itself is a constraint: organized structures—volcanoes, beaches, pyramids, tanks of gas—disperse unless energy is invested to maintain them.
 We can emulate this game clock with sandglasses, timepieces, or any other device.
 Each tells us how much time we have before order disperses (the process called entropy) if no work is done to maintain it.

 And this reveals the ultimate puzzle: in a universe where order disperses unless work is done to hold it together, what kind of thing can do that work?
 What kind of thing can harvest energy fast enough to postpone its own dispersal?
 The answer is something the Universe had not produced before—until it did.